Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 24V SMPS or a 18-20VAC transformer.
 A roughly 30VA power source

-should be more than sufficient for most coils.
-Be sure to ensure that you
+should be sufficient for most coils, but you should calculate

 are plugging the power supply in the correct input jack as

-labeled on the board since there is no protection for the DC
+labeled on the board since there is no reverse protection for the DC

-input jack.
-For CT feedback, I aim for about 1A of
+For CT feedback, I aim for about 1A of feedback;

-feedback.
-OCD trip values work best around 2 to 7V.
-The GDT
+OCD trip values work best around 2 to 7V to work

-outputs can also be wired in parallel for driving a large bridge
+outputs can be wired in parallel for driving a large bridge

 UD2.7A.
-The B revision onwards includes an extra jumper for UVLO as well
+The B revision onwards includes an extra jumper for UVLO,

-as a potentiometer for adjusting the UVLO set voltage (via Tap
+as well as a potentiometer for adjusting the UVLO set voltage (via

-point 2), and extra space (C4C) for more 24V rail capacitance.
+Tap point 2), and extra through-hole pads for C4C, for more 24V rail

 Here is the complete schematic for UD2.7 updated with my